comses/PDLM/Grammar_prompts/primer-fact-extractor.md

 - The `lambda` keyword has been avoided in the output function naming.
 ```

 # Example coupled model facts for the systems with hierarchy

 - SYSTEM DESCRIPTION:

-We have a module named controller that sends on and off signals to a light-sensor system.
+We have a component named controller that sends on and off events to a light-sensor system.
 The controller must send these commands after every second.
 The initial state of the light is off and the controller will auto-start the cycle 10 seconds after the simulation start.
 Once started the toggling should never end.
 The sensor to this setup is added to know if the light is on or off.
 The light-sensor system will provide the feedback to the controller component.

 - GENERATED FACTS:
 ```